alexpop/softening-cookbook/README.md

 A few use-cases:

-* Testing your security/compliance software
 * Training in penetration testing and security recommendations
 * Creating [honeypots](https://en.wikipedia.org/wiki/Honeypot_(computing))
+* Testing your security/compliance software.
+We use this to ensure the correctness of compliance reports when using [Chef Compliance](https://www.chef.io/compliance) and the open source [InSpec](https://www.chef.io/inspec) framework

 # Attributes